David Bromberg

 David Bromberg (born September 19, 1945) is an American multi-instrumentalist, singer, and songwriter.
-An eclectic artist, Bromberg plays bluegrass, blues, folk, jazz, country and western, and rock and roll.
+An eclectic artist, Bromberg plays bluegrass rock, blues rock, folk rock, jazz rock, country rock, and rock and roll.
 He is known for his quirky, humorous lyrics, and the ability to play rhythm and lead guitar at the same time.

-Bromberg has played with many famous musicians, including Jerry Jeff Walker, Willie Nelson, Jorma Kaukonen, Jerry Garcia, Rusty Evans (The Deep) and Bob Dylan.
+Bromberg has played and recorded with many famous musicians, including Richie Havens, Jerry Jeff Walker, Willie Nelson, Jorma Kaukonen, Jerry Garcia, Rusty Evans (The Deep) and Bob Dylan.
 He co-wrote the song "The Holdup" with George Harrison, who played on Bromberg's self-titled 1972 album.
 In 2008, he was nominated for a Grammy Award.
 Bromberg is known for his fingerpicking style that he learned from Reverend Gary Davis.

+Early life

+Bromberg was born to a Jewish family in Philadelphia and raised in Tarrytown, New York.
+He is the grandson of labor leader and politician Baruch Charney Vladeck.
+He attended Columbia College of Columbia University in the 1960s, studying guitar with Reverend Gary Davis during that time.